-As a Project Manager, you have many concerns working in your mind and you have plans to deal with them.
-There is the project plan that acts as a guide throughout the project.
-It covers almost everything pertaining to the project from resource planning to scheduling to deadlines and milestones.
+As a Project Manager, you have many concerns working in your mind, and you have plans to deal with them.
+The project plan acts as a guide throughout the project.
+It covers almost everything about the project, from resource planning to scheduling to deadlines and milestones.
 But there is one thing that is lost in the whirlpool of the project plan.
 That is quality, which is as important.
 The significance of quality in Project Management can not be emphasized enough.
 You may have the best project planning software, and you may have reached every milestone, completed every schedule, and delivered the project under the allocated budget.
 Kudos for that!!

-But if the deliverables don't meet the set project quality norms, then all this comes to naught.
-Efficacious Project Management entails that the team delivers quality products or services.
+But if the deliverables don't meet the set project quality norms, all this comes to naught.
+Efficacious project management entails the team delivering quality products or services.
 That is why so much importance is attached to Project Quality Management.
-In fact, the concept of quality in Project Management had come into being as early as the 80s and 90s.
-But today, Project Management is totally driven by quality.
+In fact, the concept of quality in Project Management was as early as the 80s and 90s.
+But today, Project Management is driven by quality.
 All the stakeholders and customers don't want just the project to be delivered on time and within budget, but they want a quality project to be delivered.
 Today, a large number of companies are investing in quality management professionals to make sure that the project delivered is a quality project.

 Let us first understand Project Quality Management.

-Project Quality Management consists of processes and activities that define the quality policies and objectives, and responsibilities of the project so that the project meets the requirements for which it is being executed.
-These processes and activities are used to implement the quality management systems of the organization in the context of the project.
+Project Quality Management consists of processes and activities that define the quality policies, objectives, and responsibilities of the project so that it meets the requirements for which it is being executed.
+These processes and activities are used to implement the organization's quality management systems in the context of the project.

 What is the purpose of Project Quality Management?